 The Church Rocks trail is a popular bicycling trail as it is located in Washington City.
 It also makes for an interesting hike.

-The 3 mile well marked trail travels along a red rock ridge to a viewpoint overlooking a large formation which resembles a large cathedral.
-From this point the trail returns to the starting point in the valley below.
+The 2.5 mile loop trail travels along a red rock ridge to a viewpoint overlooking a large formation which resembles a large cathedral.
+From this point the trail loops around to the starting point.

 Terrain: mainly slickrock – easy